Quantifying transmission

 is the maximum value the distribution

-can take, in this example 20 days.
+can take; in this example, 20 days.

-Why a gamma distrubution?
+Why a gamma distribution?

 Gamma()